XHRRR-FM (Veracruz)

-XHRRR-FM is a radio station in Papantla de Olarte, Veracruz.
-Owned by Radiorama, XHRRR broadcasts on 89.3 MHz from a tower on Cerro El Comanche and is known as @FM.
+XHRRR-FM is a radio station in Papantla, Veracruz, Mexico.
+Owned by Radiorama, XHRRR broadcasts on 89.3 MHz from a tower on Cerro El Comanche and carries its @FM pop format.

+History

 The station began its life as XEPV-AM 1270, with a concession awarded to Andrés Ebergenyi Belgodere in September 1957.
 In the 1980s, the station became XERRR-AM; its sister station on 1170 (now XHPV-FM), which had been XEEU, took on the XEPV calls.

 The station migrated to FM in the early 2010s.
 It is one of two stations with the XHRRR callsign; the other is located in Encarnación de Díaz, Jalisco.